16 Proven Ways to Boost React Native Performance

 14. Use Native Swift and Java Code to Enhance Performance

-Sometimes, React Native’s JavaScript engine isn’t enough for high-performance tasks.
-For computationally expensive operations, consider using native Swift (for iOS) or Java (for Android).
+Sometimes the JavaScript engine used by React Native is not enough for performing highly demanding tasks.
+For computationally costly operations, consider using native Swift for iOS or native Java for Android.

 When to Use Native Code: